ghokun/tv/README.md

 5. Generates EPG information (`guide.xml`) using `channels.xml` file
 6. Commits and pushes the changes

 ## Usage

 Updated playlist and guide files are found under `bin` directory.
-Use the following links in your favorite IPTV application:
+Use the following links in your favorite IPTV application.
+I use [this one](1) with a Tizen TV.

 #### Playlist:

 ```
 https://raw.githubusercontent.com/ghokun/tv/main/bin/playlist.m3u
 ```

 #### EPG:

 ```
 https://raw.githubusercontent.com/ghokun/tv/main/bin/guide.xml
 ```